 Mr. Martin's wind band series, the Autograph Editions, has him collaborating with renowned composers to create authorized band editions of select works.
 The first publication of the series was with John Corigliano on a band transcription of Lullaby for Natalie, which was premiered and recorded by the West Chester University Wind Ensemble.
-In 2014, Mr. Martin worked with Academy Award winner (“Crouching Tiger, Hidden Dragon”) and UNESCO Goodwill Ambassador Tan Dun to create an edition of his Internet Symphony, “Eroica” – Tan Dun’s first composition for wind band.
-The first performance of John Harbison's RUBIES (after Thelonious Monk's Ruby, My Dear) was given by the Rutgers Symphony Band, guest conducted by Mr. Martin in April 2015.
-His edition of Aaron Jay Kernis's New Era Dance was premiered at the 2016 CBDNA Eastern Conference at the United States Coast Guard Academy in New London, CT.
+He then worked with Academy Award winner (“Crouching Tiger, Hidden Dragon”) and UNESCO Goodwill Ambassador Tan Dun to create an edition of his Internet Symphony, “Eroica” – Tan Dun’s first composition for wind band.
+Collaborations with two Pulitzer Prize winners soon followed: The first performance of John Harbison's RUBIES (after Thelonious Monk's Ruby, My Dear) was given by the Rutgers Symphony Band, guest conducted by Mr. Martin, and his edition of Aaron Jay Kernis's New Era Dance was premiered at the 2016 CBDNA Eastern Conference at the United States Coast Guard Academy in New London, CT.

 In 2014, Mr. Martin’s “centennial performing edition” of Camille Saint-Saens’s "Finale" to HAIL!
 CALIFORNIA was premiered by the Ridgewood Concert Band and is available from Mad Monk Music Press (ASCAP).
 This edition is the first to incorporate all of the original music for wind band that Saint-Saens composed for the 1915 Panama-Pacific Exposition held in San Francisco to celebrate the opening of the Panama Canal.